Tuurlijk/apisnip/README.md

 - **Context preservation**: When selecting items, the focus follows your natural workflow, avoiding disruptive jumps
 - **Detailed view**: View comprehensive endpoint details in the bottom panel
 - **Selection counter**: Track how many endpoints you've selected with the counter in the detail view
+- **Adaptive theming**: Automatically detects your system's light/dark mode preference and adjusts colors to ensure optimal readability in any environment

 ## 📋 Examples